hans-hub/React-Portfolio/README.md

 # React-Portfolio App
-This is Portfolio App in react.
+This is a Portfolio App in react.